hindu-comm/weblogs/manasataramgini/2018/03/2018-03-04_a-day-at-school.md

 monotony of the classes, Lootika caught Somakhya’s eye and they exchanged a hand gesture.
 She shouted out to him: “We didn’t even get started with the aliens.”
-Somakhya: “May be that would have been less traumatic than my mention of ekarākṣasavāda\!”
+Somakhya: “May be that would have been less traumatic than my mention of ekarākṣasavāda!”

 Then they moved on with their respective groups.
 Somakhya headed to a secluded spot for lunch along with Vidrum and Sharvamanyu.
 Sharvamanyu